- Kitchen & Home

 Been bitten by the baking bug?
-Whether you’re whipping up cupcakes, sponges, flans or fruitcakes, there are some essentials you’ll need to be a success in the kitchen.
+With the Great British Bake-Off upon us, its time to get your apron on.
+Whether you’re whipping up cupcakes, sponges, flans or fruitcakes, there are some essentials you’ll need to whip up a storm.

 1. Mixing bowls

-Why we love stainless steel bowls: They’re lightweight, won’t absorb smells from previous bakes and won’t chip if you’re an over-enthusiastic mixer.
+Why we love them: They’re lightweight, won’t absorb smells from previous bakes and won’t chip if you’re an over-enthusiastic mixer.
 Baking winner.

 To achieve light and fluffy cakes you need to use the precise amount of ingredients.
 Take out the guesswork by using some good quality kitchen scales – they’re available in two options:

 - Digital: Switch between grams and ounces easily depending on your recipe, and measure even small amounts accurately.

 - Mechanical: Prefer something more old school?
 Mechanical scales are inexpensive and simple to use.

 Scales we love: Measure flour, sugar, butter and even liquids with Salter’s Black Glass Digital Scales in both metric and imperial.